Rohith3333/ESPrush/README.md

 # ESPrush
-A fast-paced 2-player reaction game using ESP8266.
-Players race to press their button after a countdown; the quickest wins!
-Built with LEDs, buttons, and GPIO logic.

 A 2-player speed and reflex game built using an ESP8266 microcontroller.
 Players must press their button **as fast as possible** after a 3-LED countdown.
 The fastest player wins, and their LED lights up.

 ## 🛠️ Hardware